 Anouk has been lead author of the study which answers the question of whether the Southern Chinese adsorption deposits are unique.
 Our study confirms that the Chinese soils are identical to deposits found in Madagascar, and that they formed in similar ways.
 The race is now on to find other deposits elsewhere in the world.
 This information will be an impetus to global exploration for critical metal resources outside China.

-The paper has attracted a University Press Office and media attention for its impact on global heavy rare earth element production including a press release by the Diamond Synchrotron.
+The paper has attracted a University Press Office and media attention for its impact on global heavy rare earth element production including a press release by the Diamond Synchrotron and phys.org.
 It was also the lead article in the Rare Earth Industries Association newsletter.
 Through the publication, we have also made contact with the research group of Professor Yushio Takahashi at the University of Japan who has been similarly using XAFS to study regoliths.
 Their results and interpretations on materials from Japan (Yamaguchi et al. (2018) Geochem.
 J, 52, 415-425) independently align with ours on materials from China and Madagascar.
 IAD deposits are likely to be more widely spread globally than previously thought.

 Full Reference: Borst AM, Smith MP, Finch AA, Estrade G, Villanova-de-Benavent C, Nason P, Marquis E, Horsburgh NJ, Goodenough KM, Xu C, Kynický J & Geraki K (2020) Adsorption of Rare Earth Elements in Regolith-Hosted Clay Deposits, Nature Communications, 11, 4386.

 Raw data from this study is deposited on the University of St Andrews data repository PURE.